Free interactive D&D 5e SRD stat block

 How to run Brown Bear

 Open with the bear already on top of the party.
 Brown bears do not stalk like cats.
-They blunder out of brush at 40 ft. of walk speed, and Passive Perception 13 means it almost certainly noticed the party's campfire well before initiative.
+They blunder out of brush at 40 ft. walk speed, and Passive Perception 13 means it almost certainly noticed the party's campfire well before initiative.
 The first round should put the bear in melee with whichever PC was on watch, which is usually the one with the worst Constitution save.
 The 30 ft. climb speed is the surprise.
 A treed party member is not safe.
 Have it scramble up after them on round two.
+A Prone target takes the Bite and Claw together, which is 7 plus 5 damage in one burst.

 Have the bear bite first and roar second.
 The roar should land a beat after the first hit, when the party is already reacting.
 A bear that announces itself wants to be respected.
 A bear that just attacks wants to eat.